writethedocs/www/docs/hiring-guide/portfolios.rst

 What "best samples" means is entirely subjective on your part.
 When building out a portfolio, include samples of writing that:

-- you are exceptionally proud of
+- you are exceptionally proud of.
-- demonstrate a particular skill
+- demonstrate a particular skill.
-- validate domain knowledge in a particular area
+- validate domain knowledge in a particular area.
-- showcase your understanding of good technical writing technique
+- showcase your understanding of good technical writing technique.

 Hiring managers and interviewers are pressed for time like anyone else.
 Long pieces are unlikely to be read in their entirety.